-Most of the pictorial embroidery pieces are related to church interior, i.e. shrouds and podea adorning walls and chancel screens, veils of the temple (katapitasma), altar cloths, antimins and communion cloths, sudariums, aer, palls on tombs and shrouds of Christ.
+Most of the pictorial embroidery pieces are related to church interior, i.e. shrouds and podea adorning walls and chancel screens, veils of the temple (katapitasma), altar cloths, antimins, and communion cloths, sudariums, aer, palls on tombs and shrouds of Christ.
 The purpose of the object depended largely on the composition of the images on it.
-Thus, the pall depicts the saint, on whose tomb it was intended; the aer or shrouds—the entombment or mourning of Christ; sudariums covers (aers) on church vessels – Our Lady of the Sign, the Eucharistic Lamb, the Crucifixion and Christ entombed; a hanging veil—the image of the icon under which it was placed, etc. But these canonical requirements concerned only the main image in the centerpiece, but apparently, that was not always that way.
-Many covers and veils with a variety of images have preserved till today.
+Thus, the pall depicts the saint, on whose tomb it was intended; the aer or shrouds—the entombment or mourning of Christ; sudariums or covers (aers) on church vessels bear depictions of Our Lady of the Sign, the Eucharistic Lamb, the Crucifixion, and Christ Entombed; a hanging veil—the image of the icon under which it was placed, etc. But these canonical requirements concerned only the main image in the centerpiece, but apparently, that was not always that way.
+Many covers and veils with a variety of images have been preserved until today.
 The composition of the edging, the choice of the object for embroidery was determined by the customer as a rule.
 This choice was never accidental—it was dictated by deep thoughts not only of religious or aesthetic nature but often depended on the events of his life or social and political views.
-The circle of "secular" monuments is also wide, that is embroidered icons, holy banner and banners that were taken in military campaigns and various social and political, and religious ceremonies.
+The circle of "secular" monuments is also wide, which is embroidered icons, holy banner, and banners that were taken in military campaigns and various social and political, and religious ceremonies.
 The embroidery on display decorated Royal ceremonial collars (barmy), clergy's clothes, and horse attire.